The next Ordinary Meeting of the Parish Council is Wednesday 17th April at 7.45 pm

 Vacancies on the Parish Council

-There are still two vacancies on the parish council and councillors are looking for a person who is interested in joining them in their endeavours to represent the overall view of residents and manage the parish, making decisions about issues that affect local people and implementing improvements where possible.
+There is still a vacancy on the parish council and councillors are looking for a person who is interested in joining them in their endeavours to represent the overall view of residents and manage the parish, making decisions about issues that affect local people and implementing improvements where possible.
 Anyone who lives in the parish or three miles from it, who is over 18 years of age and without any convictions may apply.
-Please contact the clerk for further information at firstname.lastname@example.org
+Please contact the clerk for further information at email@example.com

 Would you like to hire Kimbells Field , Great Brington?